-9 Former General Counsel Faigin filed a motion to lift the automatic stay in order to pursue 10 state court litigation against the Debtor and FRC under a theory that both entities were jointly liable 11 for amounts that were still allegedly owed to Faigin under his pre-petition employment contract with 12 the Debtor.
-Although the Debtor, but not FRC, was a party to Faigin's employment contract, Faigin 13 had attempted to pursue arbitration against FRC, which is not a debtor in bankruptcy, under a theory 14 that both Debtor and FRC were joint employers of Faigin.
-The Bankruptcy Court entered an order on 15 16 December 24, 2008 allowing Faigin's litigation against FRC to proceed on the condition that Faigin 17 amend his complaint to remove all allegations against the Debtor and refrain from seeking discovery 18 from the Debtor in connection with the state court litigation.
-The Debtor has entered into stipulation 19 whereby Faigin dismissed hi claims in Adversary Proceeding No. 08-1256 with prejudice as to all 20 defendants other than the Debtor and without prejudice as to the Debtor.
-21
+Former General Counsel Faigin filed a motion to lift the automatic stay in order to pursue state court litigation against the Debtor and FRC under a theory that both entities were jointly liable for amounts that were still allegedly owed to Faigin under his pre-petition employment contract with the Debtor.
+Although the Debtor, but not FRC, was a party to Faigin's employment contract, Faigin had attempted to pursue arbitration against FRC, which is not a debtor in bankruptcy, under a theory that both Debtor and FRC were joint employers of Faigin.
+The Bankruptcy Court entered an order on December 24, 2008 allowing Faigin's litigation against FRC to proceed on the condition that Faigin amend his complaint to remove all allegations against the Debtor and refrain from seeking discovery from the Debtor in connection with the state court litigation.
+The Debtor has entered into stipulation whereby Faigin dismissed hihis claims in Adversary Proceeding No. 08-1256 with prejudice as to all defendants other than the Debtor and without prejudice as to the Debtor.
+In November, 2009, Faigin filed a motion to lift the automatic stay with respect to discovery in that state court litigation.